 Clothes | 1 pair of jeans, 1 pair of outdoor trousers, 1-2 pairs of leggings (for hiking), 1 pair of tights, 1 skirt, 1 dress, 5-6 regular tops (variation of sleeve lengths), 2 outdoor tops (short and long sleeve), 1 vest/singlet, 1 fleece or knitted jumper, 1 nice cardigan, 1 shirt, 2 bras, 1 sports bra, 11 pairs of pants and socks (I always pack one extra and leave it in my day bag for emergencies), pyjamas

 Shoes | 1 pair of water-resistant/-proof city shoes, 1 pair of sturdy boots (wear these on the plane to save space and weight), 1 pair of active shoes/trainers (if I have space left)

-Packing for Scotland sounds challenging at first – but somewhere between wanting to be prepared for everything and bringing only so much that you can fit is into a carry on, there is the perfect mix of layers, shoes and outerwear for your Scotland packing list!
+Packing for Scotland sounds challenging at first – but somewhere between wanting to be prepared for everything and bringing only so much that you can fit it into a carry-on, there is the perfect mix of layers, shoes and outerwear for your Scotland packing list!

 Do you find it easier now to pack for your Scotland adventure?

 32 thoughts on “Scotland Packing List + Packing Tips for Every Season”

 This is an interesting blog.
 I haven’t read things to wear as per the season before.
 I will definitely follow your tips when visiting Scotland.
 The packing list for Scotland is very useful too.

 Such an amazing article,thank you so much for that guide.